 At Roswell Park our multidisciplinary cervical cancer team includes some of the nation’s leading physicians, surgeons, and radiologists.
 Whether you are newly diagnosed, considering treatment options or seeking a second opinion, we work to establish a foundation of support you can depend on.

-- About 13,240 new cases of invasive cervical cancer will be diagnosed.
+- About 5,350 new cases will be diagnosed.

-- About 4,170 women will die from cervical cancer.
+- About 1,430 women will die of this cancer.

 - In the United States, vulvar cancer accounts for nearly 6% of cancers of the female reproductive organs and 0.7% of all cancers in women.
 In the United States, women have a 1 in 333 chance of developing vulvar cancer at some point during their life.

 - About 6,070 cancers of the vulva will be diagnosed